Eleanor Wachtel: Career

-After living in Kenya, and the United States, she moved in the mid-1970s to Vancouver, where she worked as a freelance writer and broadcaster.
+After stints in Kenya and the United States, she moved in the mid-1970s to Vancouver, where she worked as a freelance writer and broadcaster.
 During this time, she was adjunct professor of women's studies at Simon Fraser University.
 In the fall of 1987, Wachtel became literary commentator on CBC Stereo's State of the Arts in Toronto.
-Her next assignment was as writer-broadcaster for The Arts Tonight, reporter for The Arts Report.
-She hosted The Arts Today from 1996 to 2007.
-Wachtel has been host of CBC Radio's Writers & Company since its inception in 1990.
+Her next assignment for CBC was as writer-broadcaster for The Arts Tonight and reporter for The Arts Report.
+From 1996 to 2007, she was the host of The Arts Today.

+Wachtel co-founded Writers & Company with her long-time producer Sandra Rabinovitz in 1990, becoming the show's exclusive host from its inception.
+By the following year, the 60-minute interview format that would become its defining feature was set in stone.

-A selection of Wachtel's interviews called Writers & Company was published in 1993; More Writers & Company was published by Knopf Canada in the fall of 1996.
-In 2003, another selection of her interviews, titled Original Minds, was brought out by HarperCollins.
-In 2016, Biblioasis published The Best of Writers & Company.
+A selection of Wachtel's interviews, titled Writers & Company, was published in 1993.
+This was followed by More Writers & Company, published by Knopf Canada in the fall of 1996.
+In 2003, another selection of her interviews, titled Original Minds, was published by HarperCollins.
+In 2016, Biblioasis released The Best of Writers & Company on the 25th anniversary of the show's creation.

+After 33 years of hosting Writers & Company, Wachtel announced her retirement in the spring of 2023.

+The season's final original episode, recorded live at the CBC's Glenn Gould Studio in Toronto, aired on June 16, 2023.

+In 2024, Simon Fraser University announced that Writers and Company's entire catalogue would be digitally archived and made freely accessible in the library's special collections.
+The archive features over 1,000 hours of interviews with writers, of which 14 are Nobel Prize for Literature laureates.

+Wachtel was named chair of the International Booker Prize jury in 2024.

-She is a contributor to the best-selling Dropped Threads (2001), edited by Carol Shields and Marjorie Anderson, and Lost Classics (2000), edited by Michael Ondaatje and others.
-In 2007, Wachtel published Random Illuminations: Conversations With Carol Shields.
-Wachtel has co-edited two books: The Expo Story (1986), and Language in Her Eye (1990), and is the co-author of A Feminist Guide to the Canadian Constitution (1992).
+She is a contributor to the best-selling book Dropped Threads (2001), edited by Carol Shields and Marjorie Anderson, and Lost Classics (2000), edited by Michael Ondaatje and others.

+In 2007, she published Random Illuminations: Conversations With Carol Shields, which won an Independent Publisher Book Award.

+She has co-edited two books: The Expo Story (1986) and Language in Her Eye (1990), and is the co-author of A Feminist Guide to the Canadian Constitution (1992).
-Since 2007, Wachtel has also hosted Wachtel on the Arts on Ideas.

-In 2004, Wachtel became a Member of the Order of Canada.
-A decade later, she was promoted to Officer.

-After 33 years hosting Writers & Company, she announced her retirement in the spring of 2023.

-She subsequently served as the jury chair for the 2024 International Booker Prize.
+Wachtel was the creator and host of Wachtel on the Arts, a monthly interview show on CBC's Ideas from 2007 to 2017.

 Awards and honours

-In 2002, Wachtel won the Jack Award for the promotion of Canadian books and authors.
+In 2004, Wachtel was appointed a Member of the Order of Canada.
+In 2014, she was promoted to Officer.